Home » Best Forex Brokers in November 2024 » Best Forex Brokers in Hungary for 2024

 • Withdrawals are possible only via bank wire

 Hungarian laws do not have pieces of legislation that prohibit forex trading, and the National Bank of Hungary (MNB) has licensed a certain number of foreign exchange brokers.
 Therefore, you do not need to worry about facing potential legal repercussions for partaking in forex trading if you are a Hungarian resident.
-You can pay a visit to the MNB’s website at: https://www.mnb.hu/.
+You can pay a visit to the MNB’s website at: https://www.mnb.hu/ for further information on forex trading regulations in Hungary.

 Apart from the MNB, Cyprus Securities and Exchange Commission (CySEC) is another regulator that has given its seal of approval to a number of Hungary-friendly brokers, and many brokers are also licensed by other financial watchdogs across countries that are members of the European Union or jurisdictions considered to be a part of the European Economic Area.